Skip to main content

 Program Description

 Fellows join an academically rich and vibrant training environment for health professionals.
 VA Pittsburgh is host to a range of training experiences in addiction treatment.
 It is a clinical training site for Addiction Medicine and Addiction Psychiatry Residents from the University of Pittsburgh.
 Clinical psychology trainees can gain addiction treatment experience through the VAPHS clinical internship and clinical addiction fellowship.
-VAPHS also hosts several other Advanced Fellowships, through which doctoral and masters level trainees obtain research and scholarly training: Mental Illness Treatment, Geriatrics, Patient Safety, Clinical Simulation, and Women’s Health.
+VAPHS also hosts several other Advanced Fellowships, through which masters- and doctoral-level trainees obtain research and scholarly training: Mental Illness Treatment, Geriatrics, Patient Safety, Clinical Simulation, and Women’s Health.

 Focal Areas